Rachmanin0xFF/nuclear-decay-rates/README.md

 # nuclear-decay-rates
-Construction and analysis (TODO) of the nuclear decay network using the NUBASE2020 data set.
+Construction (DONE) and analysis (TODO) of the nuclear decay network using the NUBASE2020 data set.

 A W.I.P.!
 (I'm planning to publish this in an education journal when I get the chance)